What to know before you you go…

 - Install the free app Find My Iphone and test it before you go… it is peace of mind in an app.
-There is always that moment when you can’t find your phone and think maybe you’ve been pickpocked… but in fact you just left it in the hotel, restroom or taxi… this app gives you your answer fast. (for Smartphones, download Google’s Android Device Manager)
+There is always that moment when you can’t find your phone and think maybe you’ve been pickpocketed… but in fact you just left it in the hotel, restroom or Uber… this app gives you your answer fast. (for Smartphones, download Google’s Android Device Manager)

-- Like those?
-Here is a list of more of the Best Phone Apps for Nice.
+- Here is a list of the Best Phone Apps for Nice.
 Download them before you go so you don’t waste valuable vacation time trying to do it from your hotel room once you’re here…

 Money and Cards